hmatalonga/blog/content/blog/handling-imbalanced-datasets-fraud-detection.md

 Finally, we will look at two more plots:
 - The **calibration curve** helps determine whether or not you can interpret their predicted probabilities directly as a confidence level.
-- The **learning curve** helps diagnose whether the model is overfitting or underfitting the training data and with the validation data gives an idea of how well the model is generalising.
+- The **learning curve** helps diagnose whether the model is overfitting or underfitting the training data and, with the validation data, gives an idea of how well the model is generalising.

 <img class="mx-auto" src="/images/credit-card/plot_model_calibration.png" lazy>